 14 to 21 October 2018

-Sailing tour Inverness – Amsterdam: We will sail from Inverness to Amsterdam, a journey of almost 500 nautical miles.
+Sailing tour Inverness – Amsterdam: Adventurous and beautiful trip from Inverness to Amsterdam, a journey of almost 500 nautical miles.
 During the journey we will sail often at night and we will make you an integral part of the crew.
 We will learn you everything there is about the ship, sailing and navigation.

-The Sailing tour will go along the beautiful Scottish and English coast and you will see amazing high cliffs and picturesque towns.
-Then it’s time to cross the Northsea and after this adventure it’s possible to visit Amsterdam.
+The Sailing tour will go along the beautiful Scottish and English coast and you will see amazing high cliffs and pittoresque towns.
+Then it’s time to cross the North sea and after this adventure it’s possible to visit Amsterdam.

 Surcharge if you want a cabin by yourself: €350.